Living on this world for however many years, you must be familiar with this:

 Conclusion and actual plan going forward?
 Create more content upgrades, starting with the most popular posts on the blog!

 Also, not all content upgrades are created equal.
 Even from the small sample we have, it becomes apparent that a successful content upgrade needs to primarily do one thing, which is:

 It needs to help the reader achieve their goal in an easier, faster, or more efficient way .

-In other words, it doesn’t have to necessarily expand the scope of the content you’re sharing (like our “9 additional functions” gift), but instead make things more digestible – deliver a quick fix (like our list of 10 tools for speeding up your WordPress work).
+In other words, it doesn’t have to necessarily expand the scope of the content you’re sharing, but instead make things more digestible – deliver a quick fix.

 So another note to self here: More isn’t always better.
 Instead, focus on making things easier and more digestible when building a content upgrade.